zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 ## <a name="start"></a>Starts cloud recording

-After getting a resource ID, call this method to start cloud recording.
+After getting a resource ID, call `start` to begin cloud recording.
+The Cloud Recording service does the following after you call `start`:

+1. [Subscribes](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#sub) to the audio and video streams in the channel according to `recordingConfig`.
+2. Records the media streams according to `recordingFileConfig`, or takes screenshots according to `snapshotConfig`.
+3. Uploads the recorded files or screenshots to your third-party cloud storage according to `storageConfig`.

+The HTTP method and endpoint of `start`:

 - Method: POST
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/resourceid/\<resourceid\>/mode/\<mode\>/start

-> The request frequency limit is 10 requests per second per App ID.
+> The request frequency limit is 10 requests per second for each App ID.

 ### Parameters